dadoluca/WarProject-RebuildAI/backend/README.md

-# War Use Case Analyzer
+# Rebuild AI - Pipeline and Backend

 A Flask-based API service that analyzes war-related and post-conflict technology solution using Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs).
 From a query of a problem, the system generates structured JSON Decision Support Cards containing solution with associated risks, mitigations, steps and benefits for humanitarian and post-conflict scenarios.